pacoorozco/probind/README.md

     $ vagrant up
     ```

-1. Create a new application key and install some [Bower](https://bower.io/) dependencies.
+1. Create a new application key and seed some values.

     ```bash
     $ vagrant ssh